-As the national substance abuse epidemic continues to explode, our society relies on substance abuse counselors to offer therapy and guidance to those suffering in the throes of addiction.
+As the national substance abuse epidemic continues to explode, our society relies on substance abuse professionals to offer therapy and guidance to those suffering in the throes of addiction and substance.

-Substance use disorder (as it’s called in the DSM 5) affects millions of Americans every year.
-Most suffer from alcohol dependence and others deal with drug addiction; many people are battling both.
+Substance use disorders (as it’s called in the DSM 5) affect millions of Americans every year.
+Most suffer from co occurring disorders of alcohol and drug dependence and others deal with drug addiction and substance abuse behavioral disorder; many people are battling both.

-Here’s what you can expect from your bachelor’s degree in substance use counseling, starting from the very first steps down the career path.
+Here’s what you can expect from your bachelor’s degree program in substance use disorder, starting from the very first steps down the career path.

-A substance abuse counselor is a mental health professional who is trained to help people struggling with addiction.
+A substance abuse counselor is a mental health professional who is trained to help people struggling with addiction and substance abuse.
 Their primary responsibility is to offer guidance and support to these individuals and their families through the process of establishing a healthy lifestyle and building sober habits.

 Substance abuse counselors use a number of therapeutic tools to work toward the goal of sobriety.
 They will often work with patients through mental health issues like depression, anxiety, grief, suicidal tendencies, and trauma.
 They can provide valuable support while working on the underlying issues beyond substance use.